Skip to Content

 Guest ratings:

-• Amenities: Outdoor pool, gym, pet friendly, breakfast is included.
+- Amenities: Outdoor swimming pool, fitness center, pet friendly, breakfast included

-The price is a little steeper because of the higher quality, breakfast and great swimming pool area.
-It is centrally located to the top restaurants and amenities of Pahrump.
+Reviewers rate staff, comfort, cleanliness, facilities, value for money and location the highest at Holiday Inn Express.
+The hotel offers better quality, free breakfast and a great swimming pool area.
+It is also centrally located to the top restaurants and amenities of Pahrump.

 >> Book Hotel: Holiday Inn Express